The snippets on this site are intended for getting copied and being useful so please do that.

-#!/bin/bash # Settings variables go here FOO="foo" while ; do done # Logic goes here
+#!/bin/bash # Make the script fail when a command fails # Settings variables go here FOO="foo" while ; do done # Logic goes here

-This little function calls its argument as an ad-hoc shellscript if it is non-empty, if it reurns a nonzero, one should call the default action.
+This little function calls its argument as an ad-hoc shellscript if it is non-empty, if it returns a nonzero, one should call the default action.

 # on fail do default action